LisbonLisboaPortugal.com

 Tourist attractions along the route: 9) Praça do Comércio 10) Pink Street 11) TimeOut Food market 12) Museu Nacional de Arte Antiga 13) LxFactory 14) Santo Amaro docks 15) Capela de Santo Amaro 16) MAAT museum 17) Museu dos Coches 18) Mosteiro dos Jerónimos 19) Padrão dos Descobrimentos 20) Torre de Belém

-The roads to the west of Lisbon are comparatively fast and free of traffic, and the journey from Cais do Sodré to Belem will take 15 minutes.
-The fare for this ride will cost around €6, but the exact fare will depend on demand.
+The roads to the west of Lisbon are comparatively fast and free of traffic, and the journey from Cais do Sodré to Belém will take around 15 minutes, a third of the time of the tram and about the same time it takes to queue for train tickets.
+The fare for this ride will cost around €6, but the exact amount will depend on demand, and it can be difficult to secure drivers at peak times.

-For the drop-off point, choose the road just to the south of the Mosteiro dos Jerónimos, which is also close to the tram/bus stop (GPS 38.697, -9.204).
+For the drop-off point, choose the road just to the south of the Mosteiro dos Jerónimos, which is also close to the tram and bus stop (GPS 38.697, -9.204).

-If you've never used Uber or Bolt, it is recommended to download and set up the app in the comfort of your accommodation (or even at home before your trip to Lisbon).
+If you have never used Uber or Bolt, I would recommend downloading and setting up the app in the comfort of your accommodation, or even at home before your trip to Lisbon.
 Trying to do this over mobile networks can be frustrating.

-Note: Fares are charged in Euros, so ensure you have a bank card or account that does not charge conversion fees, otherwise these can quickly rack up.
+Note: Fares are charged in Euros, so ensure you have a bank card or account that does not charge conversion fees, otherwise these can quickly add up.

 Advice: When ordering an Uber or Bolt, always try to choose a pick-up point free from heavy traffic, and somewhere the driver can easily see you.
 There are many complex one-way systems in central Lisbon, and if the driver misses you they may have to take a long route to return to you.

-There are three departures every hour to Belem, and the train journey is faster than the tram or bus, as it does not need to contend with Lisbon's traffic.
+There are three departures every hour, and the train journey itself is faster than the tram or bus as it does not need to contend with Lisbon's traffic.
+The train terminates at Belém station (GPS 38.696, -9.197), which is to the east of the district, 750m from the Mosteiro dos Jerónimos and 1.5km from the Torre de Belém, so there is a fair walk at the other end.

 Belem train station

-The most useful is the number 728 route, which displays Restelo when heading westward to Belem.
-This is a fast, circular route that conveniently stops at the southern side of the Praça do Comércio (GPS: 38.706, -9.137) and Alfama (GPS: 38.711, -9.126).
-The 728 bus is the only option to travel from Alfama or the eastern side of Lisbon to Belem.
+The most useful is the number 728 route, which displays Restelo when heading westward to Belém.
+This is a fast, circular route that follows the waterfront and conveniently stops at the southern side of the Praça do Comércio (GPS: 38.706, -9.137) and Alfama (GPS: 38.711, -9.126).
+The 728 is the only direct option to travel from Alfama or the eastern side of Lisbon to Belém, and it continues past Santa Apolónia station all the way to the Parque das Nações (Oriente) district in the northeast.

 Discover more of Lisbon with our most popular guides